Mortgage Calculator

 Model Extra Monthly Payments

-The "Extra Monthly Payment" field shows the dramatic impact of paying more than the minimum.
-Even an extra $200/month on a $400,000 loan at 7.5% saves over $80,000 in interest and cuts 6+ years off a 30-year mortgage.
-The calculator shows your exact interest savings and new payoff date in the green summary box.
+The "Extra Monthly Payment" field reveals the dramatic impact of paying more than the minimum.
+Even $200 extra per month on a $400,000 loan at 7.5% over 30 years saves over $80,000 in interest and cuts more than 6 years off the loan.
+The results box shows your exact savings and new payoff date.
+If you can afford $500 extra per month, the savings compound dramatically — you can eliminate a decade from a 30-year term while saving over $150,000 in interest.
+This is one of the most effective levers in personal finance because the benefit is guaranteed and risk-free.

 Read the Amortization Schedule

 The amortization table breaks down every monthly payment into principal (what reduces your balance) and interest (what you pay the lender).
-Early payments are mostly interest — on a 30-year loan at 7.5%, less than 30% of your first payment goes to principal.
-As years pass, the ratio flips.
+Early payments are mostly interest.
+On a 30-year loan at 7.5%, the first payment applies less than 25% to principal.
+As years pass, the ratio flips — by year 25, most of each payment is principal.
 The schedule makes this visible so you can see exactly when you build significant equity.
+The annual chart visualizes this shift: the orange (interest) bars shrink as the green (principal) bars grow.

 When to Refinance